-The recommendations discussed within this section are derived from the significance or potential significance of the archaeology and the proposed impact.
+The recommendations discussed within this section are derived from the significance or potential significance of the archaeology and the proposed impact as defined by the plans provided by AREVA.
 Where the significance of a site is not understood then further evaluation work is recommended.
 A programme of field evaluation is also recommended for all undeveloped areas where there is potential for the survival of buried archaeology.